 The LGBT Elder Americans Act would broaden the Older Americans Act (OAA) to address the needs of older LGBTQ Americans.

 Real Education for Healthy Youth Act

 The Real Education for Healthy Youth Act would provide grants for comprehensive sex education to public or private entities that focus on adolescent health and education or have experience with training sex educators.
 Funding would also be provided for teacher training on sex education.
-The bill would require, rather than merely encourage, inclusiveness of LGBT youth in sex education.
+The bill would require, rather than merely encourage, inclusiveness of LGBTQ youth in sex education.

 Repeal Existing Policies that Encourage and Allow Legal (REPEAL) HIV Discrimination Act